bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/translational-bitcoin-development.md

 There's also why Johnny still can't encrypt, why Johnny still still can't encrypt.
 This hasn't changed.
 This was a couple days ago.
-I was like, well how do I use GPG, but like you type GPG, it's like, type your message, and then you press control D, I don't even know what that's supposed to do.
+I was like, well how do I use GPG, but like you type GPG, it's like, type your message, and then you press control+D, I don't even know what that's supposed to do.
-I have done key signing parties with lots of other Bitcoin developers, I have never successfully gotten GPG to tell me like yes, this is Fanequick's signature.
+I have done key signing parties with lots of other Bitcoin developers, I have never successfully gotten GPG to tell me like yes, this is fanquake's signature.
 It always says it's untrusted.
 It always gives some weird error that it's not trusted.
-And then I have to set like trust and it's like do you trust Fanequick unconditionally?
+And then I have to set like trust and it's like do you trust fanquake unconditionally?
 I'm like I don't know.
 I'm friends with him but do I trust him with my life?
 He seems like a nice guy.